getndazn/kopytko-packager/README.md

 ## Creating Kopytko Module
 - add `"kopytko-module"` to "keywords" field in your module's package.json file
-- if your `components` and `source` directories are not placed in the root directory, configure it in the `"kopytkoPackageDir"` field in package.json, e.g. `"kopytkoPackageDir": "app/"`
+- if your `components` and `source` directories are not placed in the root directory, configure it in the `"kopytkoModuleDir"` field in package.json, e.g. `"kopytkoModuleDir": "app/"`
 - be aware so far Kopytko Module supports copying only the two mentioned above directories
 - if your module is designed to be used as a direct dev dependency (e.g. a module for debugging the non-production app), and it uses some other Kopytko Modules, define them as `peerDependency` because Kopytko Packager doesn't install any dependencies